 Frontend Architecture

-Spectral’s frontend topology is two SPA processes (the customer dashboard and the staff Operations app) plus two static Pages projects (public user docs and the staff Codex).
+Spectral’s frontend topology is four Cloudflare Pages projects: the customer dashboard, the staff Operations app, public user docs, and the staff Codex.
+The customer dashboard is an inspection and management surface, not the product’s primary interface — Spectral’s product surface is the decision API that customers’ agents call programmatically; the dashboard is where a customer reviews what that API decided.
 All data flows through FastAPI; the auth helper is the only Supabase JS surface used.
 Decision lineage in ADR-050 (frontend pattern), ADR-046 (hosting), and ADR-047 (Operations app as its own deployable).

 |---|---|---|---|